Jakob-7/Jakob-7/README.md

-## Hello 👋
+## Jakob Lutz

-I’m Jakob Lutz, a Computer Science and Economics student with a strong interest in applying mathematical and statistical methods to problems in quantitative finance and machine learning.
+I’m a Computer Science and Economics student with a strong interest in applying mathematical and statistical methods to problems in quantitative finance and machine learning.

 📫 Reach me: jakob.lutz123@gmail.com